The above is a GREAT poster set sold by Really Good Stuff! Here is the link:

 - Web.
 A web is a more complex structure than a list.
 This text structure is called a web because it looks like a spiderweb (Calfee & Patrick, 1995).
 A spiderweb has a center and a number of fine threads that form a network of lines.
 In a web, the attributes of an object are discussed.
 The attributes have a common link.
 The important thing for the student to remember is that, like a list, a web describes one thing or idea, but the difference is that a web has categories.

 Sequential structures present a series of events or steps that progress over time.
-Normally, sequence texts are set in a first-to-last pattern, that is, step by step.
+Normally, sequence texts are set in a first-to-last pattern or step by step.

 - String.
 A string is where a step-by-step description of events is given (e.g., sequence for baking cookies).